Ackie Monitor Lizard Care Sheet

 Common Health Concerns (Issues/Solutions)

-A health concern for captive red or yellow Ackie monitors is Degenerative Bone Disease.
+A health concern for captive red or yellow Ackie monitors is Metabolic Bone Disease.
 That’s why UVB lighting is recommended by many experts plus calcium supplementation.

 Pricing and Availability